 Damp, masonry decay & sustainability

-Free to attend for IHBC members and other conservation professionals
+Free to IHBC members and heritage professionals

 IHBC SW Virtual Mate Training Session

 As part of our branch training events we are holding a virtual MATE session with Ramona Usher from the IHBC Professional Development Team.
 This event is aimed at helping affiliate members progress their IHBC full membership application.
 This is a specific training event aimed only at those hoping to apply for full IHBC membership.
 Further details on what is required and how to attend are below.